Family movie night? There's an app for that

 Parents Need to Know

-Parents need to know that this addictive (pun intended) dramedy about drug dealing in the suburbs is definitely not for kids.
-The main character, Nancy, makes parenting decisions that most people would disagree with -- especially deciding to sell marijuana to provide for her two sons.
-Her friends and family members are likewise flawed, complicated people whose behavior is questionable at best and unbelievably irresponsible and cruel at worst (Nancy's best friend has a habit of belittling her overweight daughter, for example).
-Most conversations are peppered with strong language; partial nudity and uninhibited sex scenes are common, and the themes are unquestionably adult-oriented.
-That said, it can be both funny and insightful, too, and grown-ups might get a contact high just by watching.
+Parents need to know that Weeds is an addictive (pun intended), extremely mature dramedy about drug dealing in the suburbs.
+The main character, Nancy (Mary-Louise Parker), makes parenting decisions that most people would disagree with -- especially deciding to sell marijuana to provide for her kids.
+Her friends and family members are likewise flawed people whose behavior is questionable at best and unbelievably irresponsible and cruel at worst (Nancy's best friend has a habit of belittling her daughter's weight, for example).
+Most conversations are peppered with extremely strong, often offensive language ("f--k," "s--t," "c--t," the "N" word, "f--got," "Oriental p---y," "retarded," etc.).
+Though there are nuanced portrayals of Jewish culture and a Deaf character, expect tons of damaging stereotypes about Black, Latino, Chinese, Native, Russian, and immigrant people.
+Full-frontal nudity is sporadic, partial nudity and uninhibited sex scenes are common, and the themes are unquestionably adult-oriented.
+That said, the show can be both funny and insightful, too, and adults might get a contact high just by watching.

 Thanks to complex, interesting characters like these and some very sharp writing, Weeds can be both laugh-out-loud funny and poignantly dramatic.
 But it's definitely meant for adults.
-The rampant drug use -- not to mention the frequent scenes of people buying, selling, baking, and growing the stuff in the first place -- is only one of many red flags.
-Most of the characters swear like sailors (though they're not as bad as the folks on Deadwood), the often-explicit sex scenes include partial nudity (including a teen girl in at least one case), teenage characters drink and do drugs, all of the show's African-American characters are involved in the drug business (and most of the Latino ones are domestic servants), and supporting characters have resorted to blackmail, arson, and beatings.
-One thing's for sure -- life in Agrestic may be complicated, smoky, and sometimes even shocking, but it's certainly never boring.
+The rampant drug use, racist stereotypes, and statutory rape -- all mined for dark comedy -- are only a few of the show's red flags.
+Most of the characters curse a blue streak, teens drink and do drugs, and almost all of the show's Black and Latino characters are drug dealers and gangsters.
+One thing's for sure -- life in Weeds may be complicated, smoky, and sometimes even shocking, but it's certainly never boring.